 Registered Nutritional Therapists

-Nutritional therapists are trained to address health concerns by identifying the underlying causes of symptoms.
-This can be anything from digestive issues, nutrient deficiencies, blood sugar imbalances and poor liver function, all of which can play a pivotal role in mental wellbeing and cognitive health.
-If you would like to work with a registered nutrition professional, please follow the link to the official registration body, BANT, which can help you filter therapists that are in your local area and specialise in your field of concern: BANT – British Association for Nutrition and Lifestyle Medicine
+Nutritional therapists are trained to address health concerns, including mental health issues, by identifying the underlying causes of symptoms, and correct these with the use of diet and nutritional supplements for mental health concerns.
+If you would like to consult with a registered nutrition professional, please follow the link to the official registration body, the British Association of Nutrition and Lifestyle Medicine (BANT,) which can help you filter therapists that are in your local area and specialise in your field of concern: BANT – British Association for Nutrition and Lifestyle Medicine.
+A similar profession and organisation does not exist in North America.

 Samaritans – confidential support for people experiencing feelings of distress or despair.
 Phone: 116 123 (free 24-hour helpline).